notalim/intermediate-statistics-ca-notes/notes.md

 ## Lecture 5

+>If allowed, I recommend using R's built-in functions for the hypothesis tests.
+There are less steps, so there is a smaller chance of making mistakes.

 ### Hypothesis test of a difference between two means with known $\sigma$

 When we wish to test for a difference between two population means when both population standard deviations are known, we can use a two sample z-test.